blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Mage Armor (1st)
 Casting Time: 1 action
 Range: Touch
-Components: V, S, M(a piece of cured leather)
 Duration: 8 hours
 Touch one creature that is willing and isn't wearing armor to surround them in protective magic.
 The target's AC becomes 13+ their DEX mod.
 The spell ends if the creature dons armor or if you dismiss the spell as an action.
 ```